-You can find the complete walking tour of twenty four QOR soldiers buried or memorialized at St James, below:
+You can find the complete walking tour of forty-seven QOR soldiers buried or memorialized at St James, below:

 The Regiment then marched back to Moss Park Armory where some awards and promotions were presented, after which everyone enjoyed a BBQ dinner prepared by the QOR Association Toronto Branch.